Article originally posted on LinkedIn.

 The topic of the future of work came up often, particularly with regards to automation, machine learning, and artificial intelligence.
 In this article I will be reflecting on these discussions.
 This is evidently a topic that generates big ideas and bold statements.
 As one put it, “it’s clear, it’s the end of the job, and if you’re worried about your job being automated, then it most likely will be”.
 One executive believes that a major challenge for companies heading into the future is taking people with them.
 These are clearly not ordinary times, and we’re yet to fully understand whether changes will be incremental or sudden.

-In discussing the next 20 years, I identified three possible scenarios:
+In discussing the next 20 years, I identified three simple scenarios:

 Scenario 1: That automation will continue to simply enhance job productivity by taking ownership of certain tasks, rather than entire roles.
 This scenario is popular in many McKinsey studies.
 Business processes will be run entirely in the cloud, and new collaborative tools will further push employee decentralisation.
 In developed countries initially, work-life balance will improve.
 Due to societal frustration, political intervention may even limit the use of technology and automation in order to manage growth; think demagogue leaders who focus heavily on the ‘jobs displacement’ narrative.
 Nevertheless, change will still occur in most roles, at least to some degree.